Pier to Pier Way

 Key parts of the route

-The complete route is now almost fully signed with bespoke ‘Pier to Pier’ signing.
-(Please note the sign by the Grand Pier is due to be installed soon and those at Clevedon Seafront are pending changes to the Seafront).
+The complete route is fully signed with bespoke ‘Pier to Pier’ signing.
+(Please note the sign by the Grand Pier and those on The Beach at Clevedon Seafront are due to be installed soon.)

 The key parts of the route are: